sergey-lapin/reactjs-hammerjs/README.md

 "touch", "release", "hold", "tap", "doubletap", "dragstart", "drag", "dragend", "dragleft", "dragright", "dragup", "dragdown", "swipe", "swipeleft", "swiperight", "swipeup", "swipedown", "transformstart", "transform", "transformend", "rotate", "rotateleft", "rotateright", "pinch", "pinchin", "pinchout"

-Cause hammer use real dom nodes react will weaken by this.getDOMNode() calls, but it this reeeeeealy fast.
+Cause hammer use real dom nodes react will weaken by this.getDOMNode() calls, but it still reeeeeealy fast.

 ## HitArea
 HitArea is a main react component  of this repo it can log self on EventsPane just like that